bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- #### Representative Rule
 			  id:: 6732cf59-2785-4c8b-9fb3-5bee5d1a2f31
 			  A ((6732cf13-5b1b-499d-80ec-4c5b407e9cc5)) is an _abstraction_ of the ((66c8046e-c5fe-4f27-b3cf-40f5f39b646b)) which represents the whole to govern the parts.
+			- #### Representative Nature
+			  id:: 67331da7-8b10-4890-ae51-9a92796c5af3
-				- While a representative represents the whole, it's not the whole, just a part of the whole.
-That means any representatives is still incomplete and reflects the whole with distortion.
+			  While a representative represents the whole, it's not the whole, just a part of the whole.
+That means any representative is still incomplete and reflects the whole with distortion.
 		- ((669a5387-2a97-4311-a295-aa0afd9c4d76)) of the ((66c8046e-c5fe-4f27-b3cf-40f5f39b646b))
 		  id:: 67330a8d-c966-442c-8948-a9a2dd10ab60
 			- The internal ((667c0031-0a87-44c9-9e98-6d45893b095f)) of the whole is from the center, through layers of ((6732cf13-5b1b-499d-80ec-4c5b407e9cc5))s to individual parts, and back to the center also through layers of representatives but in different routes and maners.